 Objectives and proposed solution

-The objective of this business case is to enhance compliance with data protection obligations through automation, thus reducing costs, corporate risks and personal risks.
-The prototype created in Lynx will actively monitor and analyse data processing related legal documents:
+The objective of this business case is to enhance contract compliance through automation, thus reducing costs, corporate risks and personal risks.
+The prototype created in Lynx will actively extract information from these contracts and monitor and analyse these documents against the:

-- Public regulatory data protection framework (including data protection legislation and case law from the EU and Member States, public provisions and suggestions by authorities, etc.)
+- Public regulatory framework (including legislation and case law from the EU and Member States, public provisions and suggestions by authorities, etc.)

-The system will actively inform companies, persons in charge (directors, managers, data protection officers, etc.) or the company’s lawyer(s) about whenever there is a change in relevant legislation, case law, or in contractual obligations (with data subjects or processors) that affects a company’s data protection obligations, even across different jurisdictions and languages (see Recommendation and Alert Service in Section 1.3.5).
-In addition, Lynx will support interlinking between these legal texts (see Linking Service).
-Also, the system will be able to identify (standard) data processing clauses in general contracts (see also Extraction and Semantic Annotation Services).
+The system will actively inform companies, persons in charge (directors, managers, data protection officers, etc.) or the company’s lawyer(s) about whenever there is a change in relevant legislation, case law, or in contractual obligations that affects a company’s obligations, even across different jurisdictions and languages.

-The platform to be developed will differ from existing legal document repositories in several aspects: (i) the comprehensive collection of relevant data protection documents; (ii) the inter-linking of legislation, case law, public documents and private contracts, and policies; (iii) the inclusion of references relevant to multiple jurisdictions (EU, AT, DE, ES, IT) and languages.
+The platform to be developed will differ from existing legal document repositories in several aspects: (i) the comprehensive collection of relevant documents; (ii) the interlinking of legislation, case law, public documents and private contracts, and policies; (iii) the inclusion of references relevant to multiple jurisdictions (EU, AT, DE, ES, IT) and languages.